inmanturbo/pipes/README.md

 ```

-You can optionally pass a single `middleware` as a second argument to `hop()`, add it will get called before the first argument, which allows you to determine if the pipeline should halt before the `$callback` gets excecuted.
+You can optionally pass a single `middleware` as a second argument to `hop()`, add it will get called before the first argument, which allows you to determine if the pipeline should halt before the `$callback` ever gets executed.

 ```php